-All syllabus outcomes should be taught within a course, but there is no requirement to formally assess all outcomes.
+All syllabus outcomes are taught within a course, but there is no requirement to formally assess all outcomes.
 The course outcomes to be assessed are identified under each task.
-Often a number of outcomes can be addressed by a single task.
+Often several outcomes can be addressed by a single task.
 Course outcomes relating to values and attitudes should not be formally assessed.